 Veterinary Services: Services are first come first served, but appointments can be made as long as a vet is available.
 Since this is a satellite clinic from Yongsan, when you arrive there might not be a certified Veterinarian or technician available.
 Calling ahead of time or making alternate arrangements will be the norm.

-Problems (health) for pets in this area: Extreme heat and cold exposure are the two number one threats to pets in Korea.
+Extreme heat and cold exposure are the two number one threats to pets in Korea.
 Other health issues are as common as in the USA and range from parasites to skin irritations.
-Generally, if your pet has health concerns prior to arrival more than likely they will be aggravated by the travel and lack of local resources.
+Generally if your pet has health concerns prior to arrival more than likely they will be aggravated by the travel and lack of local resources.

 USFK Veterinary Services has established a Pet Microchip Program for pets.
-The purpose of this program is to assist with the registration and identification of companion animals, assist with the return of lost pets to owners, and decreases the incidence of pet-temporary duty or pre-permanent change of station abandonment and to facilitate the reuniting of pets with owners upon execution of Noncombatant Evacuation Operations (NEO) or disaster plans.
+The purpose of this program is to assist with the registration and identification of companion animals, assist with the return of lost pets to owners, and decreases the incidence of pet-temporary duty or pre-permanent change of station abandonment and to facilitate the reuniting of pets with owners upon execution of Noncombatant Evacuation Operations or disaster plans.
 The implementation will be performed during the animal's annual examination or prior to any NEO exercise.
 All pets will be registered with the USFK Vet Services.

 Kunsan AB does not have base housing nor Veterinary services.
 Contact your unit's Command Support Staff for more information.